golang/exp/cmd/gorelease/testdata/internalcompat/README.txt

 of the other.
 An external package p exposes a type from a package q within the same module.

-gorelease should not report differences between these packages.
+If gorelease ran apidiff on the two modules instead of on the individual packages, then it should not report differences between these packages.
 The types are distinct, but they correspond (in apidiff terminology), which is the important property when considering differences between modules.
+More specifically, the fully qualified type names are identical modulo the change to the module path.

+But at the time gorelease was written, apidiff did not support module comparison.
+If considered at the package level, the two packages example.com/internalcompat/a/p and example.com/internalcompat/b/p are incompatible, because the packages they refer to are different.

+So case 2 below would apply if whole modules were being diffed, but it doesn't here because individual packages are being diffed.

 There are three use cases to consider: